 If the charming resort town of Fairhope, AL is one of your location options, naturally, we think Jubilee Suites boutique bed & breakfast would be the perfect venue for your next family reunion!

-If you’d like to bring your pet, we’ve got two suites that are now pet-friendly.
-There is a $100 pet fee and we ask that you crate your pet when it is unattended.
+If you’d like to bring your pet, we’ve got two pet-friendly suites.
+There is a $125 pet fee per stay and we ask that you crate your pet when it is unattended.
 You’ll also enjoy our resident kitty, Meko, who mainly just wanders around looking for a friendly human head-scratcher.

 Meals for a Crowd

 There are several ways to plan for meals for a family reunion and the layout of the property makes just about anything possible.
 Each suite has a fully furnished kitchen so families can cook in their suites.
 Upon request, we can stock individual refrigerators with simple elements for your first meals, for instance.
 We also provide charcoal grills throughout the property so guests can grill outside if they wish.
 There are grocery stores close by as well as stores that sell delicious prepared meals.

 Your reunion guests may want to enjoy group meals together and there are lots of fun ways to handle that.
 When you reserve the entire B&B- all 7 suites– you’ll also have the option to rent our central Bayview kitchen and the big adjacent gathering room for seating.
 Some family reunion groups may want to cook their meals together while for others, catering some or all of their meals is the way to go.
 Caterers love our setup and we have preferred vendors we can recommend.
 The choice is yours and we can help you plan it out before you get here.

 Here are some other options for group meals:

 - Have a big family dinner gathering the first night.
 If your group is mostly driving, a potluck might be great.
 Perhaps everyone brings their family’s favorite dish to match the reunion theme.